Zenika/DORM/README.txt

 - Install the war from dorm subproject to a servlet container.
 The location of the war should be : dorm/build/libs/dorm-xxx.war

+Dorm can run with 2 differents persistence system :

+1. JDBC with PostgreSQL :

+- Download and install postgres database version >= 8.4.
+- Execute the dao_jdbc/postgresql_create.sql script and then upgrade it to the last update.
+- Launch tomcat with following parameters :
+    "-Dpostgres_database=db_name -Dpostgres_user=db_user -Dpostgres_password=db_pass"

+2. Neo4j :

+- Download neo4j graph database community version 1.4.1 and uncompress it
+- Launch neo4j in standalone mode on the default port 7474 : neo4j_folder/bin/neo4j start

 Web service :

 - Dorm :